jsekamane/FixedAuctionNYOP/EEPaper/comments/README.md

 ## Aksel's comments on first draft

 > To “Various price mechanisms”

 -	In figure 1 I think there is a typo.
 If the buyer chooses to buy at the posted full price p, the seller’s payoff should be p-c instead of 0-c.

 -	I think it should be clearer that the English auction is a first-price auction.
 It can be read as it could be both first and second-price.

--	When using the linkage principle, you are comparing to a second price sealed bid auction right? o	Relies on assumption of interdependent values; very reasonable for arts etc.
+-	When using the linkage principle, you are comparing to a second price sealed bid auction right?

+- -	Relies on assumption of interdependent values; very reasonable for arts etc.

--	Is it correctly understood that the posted price in NYOP is the effective maximum price? o	Does this make you expect lesser revenue from NYOP than the English auction?
+-	Is it correctly understood that the posted price in NYOP is the effective maximum price?

+- -	Does this make you expect lesser revenue from NYOP than the English auction?

 > To the experiment

 -	Wouldn’t you expect the competition effect from extra bids from buyers that couldn’t afford the posted price to be same between and English auction and the NYOP?

--	Why do you choose to make the posted price the midpoint of the distribution of the buyer’s valuation? o	This means that an expected half of the buyers have an incentive to choose “buy” and pay the posted price. o	In the English auction the final price will roughly be second highest valuation of the buyers.
+-	Why do you choose to make the posted price the midpoint of the distribution of the buyer’s valuation?

+- - This means that an expected half of the buyers have an incentive to choose “buy” and pay the posted price.

+- - In the English auction the final price will roughly be second highest valuation of the buyers.
 When half the buyers then have a value above the maximum price in the NYOP, don’t you then make sure that the revenue from NYOP is less than from the English auction?

 ## Comments after presentation